How to Compare IT Consulting Firms: Key Factors to Consider

 1. Company Size

 The size of your chosen IT consulting provider should match your organizational structure and operating model.
-Large firms come with broad expertise, global delivery teams, and experience managing complex programs across regions, which can be useful for established multinational companies.
+Large firms come with broad expertise, global delivery teams, and consulting experience managing complex programs across regions, which can be useful for established multinational companies.
 At the same time, their scale often means more layers, slower decisions, and less direct access to senior experts.

 Smaller IT consultancies tend to work more closely with their clients, adapt faster as requirements change, and keep the same people involved throughout the project.
 For mid-market companies in Europe, this is often the stronger match: a firm large enough to staff specialized skills but structured enough to avoid the account management layers that slow larger engagements down.